 While that is true, IATA believes that a better change would be to restructure the wording of special provision 172 (d) to more clearly set out the condition.
 As such IATA proposes that subparagraph (d) of special provision 172 be revised to read as follows:

-(d) The dangerous goods transport document shall indicate the subsidiary class or division and, where assigned the packing group as required by 5.4.1.4.1(d) and (e).
+(d) The dangerous goods transport document shall indicate the class or division of the subsidiary hazard and, where assigned the packing group as required by 5.4.1.4.1(d) and (e).